TheLastZombie/Specki/README.md

 npm install
 ```

-Replace the environment variables in `index.js`.
+Replace the environment variables in `index.js` and all commands.

 ```
 npm start